 Along with landing on a final design for how users can select a “format” - I also created a new user education framework for introducing this new homepage on Scribd (and designing for future user education opportunities).

 Full Web Experience:

 We went 100% with the test -- it was successful in driving reading engagement for subscribers.

 Discovery successes (defined by reading the first 15 mins) from the home page increased by 43%

 Each user group used their primary content type home tab more than any other content type home tab.

 Subscribers read 74% more audiobooks from home page recommendations and almost 6X more from the home page library module.

-The new module I added (Top_category) performed well for the pmp user segment.
+The new modules we introduced (Top_category) performed well for the books/audiobooks/magazines user segment.

 One unexpected discovery (that led to us digging more into saved items behavior) was seeing customer's wanted quick and immediate access to the titles they've recently saved -- we saw that customer's first successes increased 424% for that saved titles module on the home page.